-Less than half of respondents (35%) were aware of how to get Health Aging access in their community.
-Most respondents (85%) reported not using any of the Healthy Aging Services but, of those who had, 77% reported that they were satisfied or highly satisfied with the services.
+Most respondents (72%) were aware of how to get Health Aging access in their community.
+Most respondents (67%) reported not using any of the Healthy Aging Services but, of those who had, 98% reported that they were satisfied or highly satisfied with the services.